 In recording the liability for the promissory notes payable, a liability for the estimated future royalty-based financing fees payable has been recorded with an offset to (non-cash) interest and financing expense.
-In calculating the fair value of these accrued royalties, the Company estimated the future revenues for the next 15 years and applied a risk adjusted discount factor of 45%.
-The total accrued royalty amount includes royalties accrued based on sales pertaining to the period July 31, 2015 in the amount of \$17,466 (April 30, 2015 - \$45,777) and royalties estimated for future periods in the amount of \$523,470 (April 30, 2015 - \$523,470).
+In calculating the fair value of these accrued royalties, the Company estimated the future revenues for the next 15 years and applied a risk adjusted discount factor of 40%.

+Royalties based on sales pertaining to the period ended July 31, 2016, in the amount of \$77,936 (April 30, 2016 - \$42,967) are included in trade and other payables.